SALES: 1-800-667-1713 | SUPPORT: 1-866-575-4310

 OSHA Trainer Card

-OSHA Trainer Cards signify authority to train OSHA 10-hour and 30-hour Outreach courses and to receive and issue completion cards to students.
-Trainer courses are offered by the University of South Florida.
-These courses are sometimes known as OSHA 500 (Construction Industry Trainer Course) or OSHA 501 (General Industry Trainer Course).
-Note: these courses are not available online.
+OSHA Trainer cards signify authority to train OSHA 10-hour and 30-hour Outreach courses and to receive and issue completion cards to students.
+Trainer courses are sometimes known as OSHA 500 (Construction Industry Trainer course) or OSHA 501 (General Industry Trainer course).

 » OSHA 500 Trainer Course for the Construction Industry